 According to my never-erring judgment, the question that perplexes you is how just vengeance can deserve just punishment

-The use of the adjective “infallible” in the above terzina for female speech is stunning, given the long and documented tradition of female speech as the special focus and target of misogyny.
+Let me digress briefly from the problem posed about “just vengeance” to mention that the use of the adjective “infallible” in the above terzina for female speech is stunning, given the long and documented tradition of female speech as the special focus and target of misogyny.
 Beatrice’s “secondo mio infallibile avviso” (According to my infallible judgment [Par.
 7.19]) constitutes the Commedia’s only use of “infallibile” for human speech of any sort, male or female.
-On the significance of this usage, see Dante and the Origins of Italian Literary Culture, cited in Coordinated Reading, p.
+On the significance of this usage, see my “Notes toward a Gendered History of Italian Literature, with a Discussion of Dante’s Beatrix Loquax”, cited in Coordinated Reading, p.
 368.

 The question that perplexes the pilgrim is: How can a just punishment be justly punished?
 In other words, if it was just to kill Christ, how can it have been just to punish the Jews for killing Christ?